The subjective, human experience of emotions comprises a wide, colorful continuum of feelings.

-Practicing the ability to put words to the emotions flowing in and out of our lives helps to allow the release of those emotions.
+Practicing putting words to the emotions flowing in and out of our lives helps us release those emotions.
 There are many ways to express emotions creatively.

 Improvement in self-awareness will improve emotional health too.
 Reflecting on what patterns of negative expression are present is a great place to start.
 This introspection can lead to an improvement in emotional regulation and emotional intelligence.

-To move toward lives that are flourishing, Barbara Fredrickson encourages people to raise their positivity ratios with her broaden and build theory.
-A ratio of 3:1 (positive to negative emotions) takes work.
+To move toward lives that are flourishing, Barbara Fredrickson (2009) encourages people to raise their positivity ratios with her broaden-and-build theory.
+A ratio of three positive emotions for every one negative emotion takes work.

 One of the fun and helpful activities suggested in her book, Positivity, is the positivity portfolio.

 A positivity portfolio is a collection of the following positive emotions: joy, gratitude, serenity, interest, hope, pride, amusement, inspiration, awe, and love.
-Through a series of questions, one can walk through these positive emotions and then gather “artifacts” to cultivate those emotions, in turn, fueling resilience.
+Through a series of questions, you can walk through these positive emotions and then gather “artifacts” to cultivate those emotions, fueling resilience.

-A helpful tool for tuning into the intensity of emotions can illuminate emotional awareness.
+This helpful tool for tuning into the intensity of emotions can illuminate emotional awareness.
 Emotions are variable in intensity and duration.
-Helping to increase subjective awareness of emotions aids in improving emotional health.
+Increasing subjective awareness of emotions aids in improving emotional health.

 The emotion meter can help to increase emotional vocabulary and raise levels of emotional intelligence.
 Self-mastery requires us to overcome the natural tendency of the brain to justify our reactions to emotional triggers.
 This tool helps to engage with emotion and improve the ability to communicate.